elchare/gigawatt-tools/README.md

 How do I use the tools?

 For all the details, please see the documentation that I added to the code.

+For a graphical user interface, double click on the file tool-gui.jar

-For a summary, you can use any of the following syntaxes:
+For a command line intercae, you can use any of the following syntaxes:

 $ java -jar <tool_name> inputFile.csv ouputFile.csv